Threshold of originality: India

 Section 13(1)(a) of the Copyright Act, 1957 (which is largely derived from the British Copyright Act 1956) states that copyright subsists in "original literary, dramatic, musical and artistic works".

 Courts initially favoured a doctrine of originality being based upon the "skill, labour and brain" used in the preparation of the work.
 This was demonstrated in the cases of V. Govindan v E.M.
 Gopalakrishna Kone and Burlington Home Shipping Pvt Ltd v Rajnish Chibber, which held that compilations (an English-Tamil dictionary) and databases (an internal customer database that had been obtained by a former employee and brought to their competitor) were eligible for copyright.

 However, the Supreme Court would reject this doctrine in the 2007 case Eastern Book Company & Ors vs D.B.
 Modak & Anr; Eastern Book Company had published copy-edited versions of Supreme Court judgments with numbered paragraphs, cross-references, and headnotes that were written by the Company itself.
-The respondents had published CD-ROMs containing compilations of these judgements, which Eastern Book Company alleged were sourced from its publications; the CD-ROMs contained the copy-edited texts of the judgements themselves, but did not contain the headnotes and original content that were written by Eastern Book Company.
+The respondents had published CD-ROMs containing compilations of these judgments, which Eastern Book Company alleged were sourced from its publications; the CD-ROMs contained the copy-edited texts of the judgments themselves, but did not contain the headnotes and original content that were written by Eastern Book Company.

-Citing American and Canadian case law, the Court established that judgements or court orders by published by judicial authorities were considered to be in the public domain per Section 52(1)(q) of the Copyright Act, and that a work would meet the originality standard as long as there is labour or effort involved, but not only labour.
+Citing American and Canadian case law, the Court established that judgments or court orders by published by judicial authorities were considered to be in the public domain per Section 52(1)(q) of the Copyright Act, and that a work would meet the originality standard as long as there is labour or effort involved, but not only labour.
 The court held that mere copy-editing "lacks originality as it does not depict independent creation even a modicum of creativity.
 The inputs put by the appellants is nothing but expressing an idea which can be expressed in a limited way and as such there cannot be a copyright.
 Filling the blanks or gaps by providing names of the parties or citations of the judgments, both of which are well known and unchangeable parts of that idea, are not original work."
 The court held that the headnotes that did not copy from the judgment verbatim were copyrightable, and that the division of a judgment into paragraphs and numbering them was enough to meet a standard of skill.